vasilionjea/bivy/README.md

 - Setup a simple [ExpressJS](https://expressjs.com/) app that responds with static
   copies of the HTML pages that Bivy crawls.
 This will help with testing Bivy features locally without having to depend on the actual website that it crawls.
-- Deploy Bivy in the cloud.
+- Deploy Bivy in the cloud as a web service.
 - Perhaps add a `--weather` option that reports the weather.
 The weather report should be visible inside the sent email when Bivy finds a campsite and printed in STDOUT.